 Sorting, Saving, and Storing Scraps:

-First of all, find a simple solution that you’ll actually do.
+First of all, lets talk about sorting scraps.
+My best tip: find a simple solution that you’ll actually do.
 If you’re just getting started, then definitely go simple because it’s more likely to be effective.

 Sorting Scraps by Color